JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 <img src="scaling.png" width=750 />
 ```

-The MPI-based parallelisation strategy clearly shows a superior scaling
+The MPI-based parallelization strategy clearly shows a superior scaling
 and should be preferred if available.